aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-imap-client/filter-messages-from-server-using-imap-client/_index.md

 ---
-title: Filter Messages from Server using IMAP Client
+title: Search and Filter IMAP Emails in Python Using Aspose.Email
-ArticleTitle: Filter Messages from Server using IMAP Client
+ArticleTitle: Search and Filter IMAP Emails in Python
 type: docs
 weight: 30
 url: /python-net/filter-messages-from-server-using-imap-client/
 ---

-The ImapClient class provides the ListMessages() method which gets all the messages from a mailbox.
-To get only messages which match some condition, use the overloaded ListMessages() method which takes MailQuery as an argument.
-The MailQuery class provides various properties for specifying the conditions, for example, date, subject, sender, recipient and so on.
-The first example illustrates how to filter messages based on date and subject.
-We also show how to filter on other criteria and how to build more complex queries.
-The API also provides the capability to apply case-sensitive searching criteria to match exact filtering criteria.
-The API also allows to specify the search string encoding for filtering messages from the mailbox.
+To retrieve all messages from a mailbox Aspose.Email provides the 'list_messages' method of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/) class.
+For fetching only those messages that satisfy specific conditions, you can use the overloaded 'list_messages' method that accepts a [MailQuery](https://reference.aspose.com/email/python-net/aspose.email.tools.search/mailquery/) as an argument.
+The [MailQuery](https://reference.aspose.com/email/python-net/aspose.email.tools.search/mailquery/) class offers various properties to define these conditions, such as date, subject, sender, and recipient.

+The first code sample demonstrates how to filter messages based on both date and subject.
+Additional examples showcase filtering by other criteria and constructing more complex queries.
+Moreover, the API supports case-sensitive search criteria for precise filtering and allows you to specify the encoding of the search string when filtering messages from the mailbox.

-## **Filtering Messages from Mailbox**
+## **Filter and Fetch Messages from IMAP Server**

-1. Connect and log in to an IMAP server
-1. Create an instance of the MailQuery and set the properties
-1. Call the ImapClient.ListMessages(MailQuery query) method and pass the MailQuery with the parameters to get filtered messages only.
+### **Build a Simple IMAP Query**

-The following code snippet shows you how to connect to an IMAP mailbox and get messages that arrived to day and have the word "newsletter" in the subject.
+Use the following code snippet to connect to an IMAP mailbox and get messages that arrived today and have the word "newsletter" in the subject.

+1. Connect to the IMAP server using port 993 with the username and password.
+2. Select the "Inbox" folder to work with incoming emails.
+3. Create an instance of [ImapQueryBuilder](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapquerybuilder/) to construct a search query.
+4. Specify search criteria, for example, that the subject of emails should contain "Newsletter" and that the internal date should match today's date.
+5. Generate the search query by retrieving it from the builder.
+6. Use the query to list messages that meet the criteria.
+7. Print the total number of messages that match the search criteria.

 {{< gist "aspose-email" "356f0e128b9d45a7ee779fc813eb87e5" "Examples-IMAP-FilteringMessagesFromIMAPMailbox-FetchEmailMessageFromServer.py" >}}

-## **Getting Messages that Meet Specific Criteria**
+### **Build Complex Search Criteria**

-Aspose.Email also makes it possible to build complex search criteria for querying and filtering email messages.
-For this purpose use the [MailQueryBuilder](https://reference.aspose.com/email/python-net/aspose.email.tools.search/mailquerybuilder/#mailquerybuilder-class) class and its properties.
-The criteria for fetching are as follows:
+Aspose.Email also makes it possible to build complex search criteria for querying and filtering email messages such as delivery date, within a range, specific sender, specific domain, or specific recipient.
+For this purpose, use the [MailQueryBuilder](https://reference.aspose.com/email/python-net/aspose.email.tools.search/mailquerybuilder/#mailquerybuilder-class) class and its properties.
+The code samples below will show you how to fetch messages by specific criteria.

-- Fetch messages by delivery date.
-- Fetch messages within a range.
-- Fetch messages from a specific sender.
-- Fetch messages from a specific domain.
-- Fetch messages to a specific recipient.

-### **Today's date**
+#### **Filter Emails by Today's Date**

-To fetch messages by a delivery date, use the 'internal_date' property as shown in the code sample below:
+To fetch messages by a delivery date, use the 'internal_date' property of the [MailQueryBuilder](https://reference.aspose.com/email/python-net/aspose.email.tools.search/mailquerybuilder/#mailquerybuilder-class) class as shown in the code sample below:

 ```py
 import aspose.email as ae